frc2423/docs/docs/web-interface-tutorial3.rst

   }

-This change the font size for buttons to 24px.
+This changes the font-size for all buttons to 24px.

 **width and height**